 RPW/LWR Students

-The Rhetoric and Professional Writing concentration (or Language, Writing, and Rhetoric, if you’ve came into the degree prior to Fall 2020) within the English Major provides you with both a breadth and depth of experience with writing in professional settings.
+The Rhetoric and Professional Writing concentration (formerly Language, Writing, and Rhetoric – hence the LWR acronym you might see some places) within the English Major provides you with both a breadth and depth of experience with writing in professional settings.
 Graduates have a wide variety of career paths they can pursue, and part of my job as your advisor is to provide you guidance on class choices so that you are both qualified for and prepared for whichever of those paths you choose.

 The following information has been collected across various websites and combined here to help you look at everything at once.
 This being said, the information here is not exhaustive but rather intended to provide you an overview of what you must take to complete the degree.
 Click on the links below to read through the full information for all of the requirements.